adamLutPhi/adamLutPhi/README.md

 I'm a bit low on **Telephathy**, so I couldn't exactly Tell what _'Turns your Rocker'_? 😄

-If there are an ideas you'd like me to try out, _experiment_, _explore_,& [**create**]- any sand castels to build? considering the fact that I'm free (I'd be happy to take a look at it) that needs sophisticated math modelling, creating a a win-win situation (for all parties)
+If there are an ideas you'd like me to try out, _experiment_, _explore_,& [**create**]- any sand castels to build? considering the fact that I'm free _(I'd be Glad to take a look at it)_

-what is the greatest thing you could **Dream Off**?
-Feel free drop me a line - who knows, maybe it will be the **next Big Thing**

 [![obzajd@gmail.com](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:obzajd@gmail.com)